gdt050579/AppCUI-rs/docs/chapter-3/controls.md

 2. `Visibility` (a control can be visible or not).
 The only exception is the Desktop control that will always be visible.
 A hidden control does not receive any input events and it is not drawn.
 3. `Enabled` (a control can be enabled or not).
 The only exception are the Desktop and Window controls that are always enabled.
 If a control is not enabled, it will not receive any input events (key pressed or mouse events) but it will still be drawn.

 Besides this, a set of commonly available methods are available for all controls.
-These methods allow changing / accessing some attributes like visibility, loyout, etc.
+These methods allow changing / accessing some attributes like visibility, loyout, etc. More deails can be found on [Common methods for all Controls](common_methods.md) section.